 Some of My Best Moves Can Hurt You: Elle’s Martial Arts Training

 Foster Fitness is a humble little gym on SE Foster in Portland, OR.
 The atmosphere is chipper, the air perpetually sticky, and sometimes the young children of Troy, the owner, are toddling around.
 Foster offers a variety of martial arts classes: Jujitsu, Judo, Krav Maga, Karate, and my choice; Arnis (pronounced: Ar-niece).
-I like this place, but despite the dozen nearby adult businesses and dance clubs, I am the only female who trains there.
+I like this… Continue reading Some of My Best Moves Can Hurt You: Elle’s Martial Arts Training

 Leaving Las Vegas with Laurenn McCubbin